-It allows for the purge of cached objects, giving a list of Cache Keys as an argument.
+It allows you to purge cached objects by passing a list of Cache Keys as an argument.

-A Cache Key is an index entry for an object in the Azion cache.
-The standard cache key format adopted by Azion uses the URL host and path to identify objects.
+A Cache Key is an index entry for an object in Azion’s cache.
+The default cache key format adopted by Azion uses the URL host and path to identify objects.
 You can specify an advanced cache key to identify different variations of an object, based on:

-- Image format according to browser support (when using Azion Image Optimization).
+- image format according to browser support – when using Azion Image Processor).